Fifly1/fxJobCenter/README.md

 * Added individual waypoints for each non-whitelist job.
 After a player changes to a non-whitelist job, the corresponding waypoint is set on the map.
 This feature can be turned on or off using the `useWaypoints` variable in the Config.

 * Implemented a restriction preventing players currently in a whitelist job from applying to non-whitelist jobs.

+**|Version 1.4 Update|**

+* The webhook system has been enhanced to automatically split messages that exceed Discord’s limit.
+This means you can now include unlimited questions and answers with no restrictions on word count.